azdabat/Core-Threat-Hunts/README.md

 > * **Do not deploy these raw** into a high-volume production environment without tuning.
 > * **Decomposition Required:** For standard L1/L2 threat hunting, these logical structures should be **decomposed**—stripping away complex engineering components to focus on a "Single Baseline Truth" with bounded context.
 "Splitting" the rule does not mean losing the big picture.
 We use Correlated Incidents in the SIEM to stitch these separate alerts together into a single Attack Story.
 The Detection Rule is the sensor; the Incident is the narrative.
 >
-> *For operational, production-ready hunting playbooks tailored for L2 analysts, please refer to my [Composite Threat Hunting Rules](https://github.com/azdabat/Composite-Threat-Hunting-Rules) repository.*
+> *For operational, production-ready hunting playbooks tailored for L2 analysts, please refer to my [Composite Threat Hunting Rules](https://github.com/azdabat/Composite-Threat-Hunting-Rules) repository.
+This is where the real work lives*

 ---